urre/cheeseburgericon/readme.md

 ## Use

-Use the cheesburger.svg  in the `icon` folder.
+Just use the cheeseburger.svg icon in the `icon` folder.

 That's it!